 - Accessibility requirements.

-The information we collect enables us to manage the recruitment of student ambassadors to support Widening Participation and Outreach and Student Recruitment activities to:
+The information we collect enables us to manage the recruitment of student ambassadors to support activities:

 - Administer ambassador activities you have applied to support

 - Keep a record of which ambassadors take part in events